studiochampgauche/headless-react-wordpress-boilerplate/README.md

 >- Cache Concept works only on secure URLs.
 >- For now, the cache don't update when you change a media with the same url.
 It's coming.
 >- For now, the no more used medias are not deleted from the cache.
 It's coming.
->- While waiting for the coming elements, you need to use the Cache API by your own.
+>- While waiting for the coming elements, you need to use the Cache API by your own or you can simply change the cacheName parameter in `Cache.init('scg-cache')`.
 >- It's ok to have `Cache.put()` even if you don't need to do it, because the function'll work only if the url is not on protocol `blob:`.